Asaf Kazimov: 2019–2022: Partnership with Viktoriia Lopusova for Germany

+Partnership with Sofía Val for Spain

 2022–23 season: Debut of Val/Kazimov

-Lopusova/Kazimov split in August 2022, despite having prepared for the upcoming 2022–23 season.
-Kazimov connected with his current skating partner, Sofía Val, through their now coach, Sara Hurtado, and the skaters convened in Madrid for a five-day tryout period in September.
-They elected to team up for Val's native Spain not long after, and Kazimov relocated to Madrid to train under Hurtado and her former skating partner, Kirill Khaliavin.
+Lopusova/Kazimov split in September 2022, despite having prepared for the upcoming 2022–23 season.
+Following this, Kazimov's coach, Maurizio Margaglio helped him get in contact Spanish coach, Sara Hurtado, who in turn, asked Kazimov if he wanted to have a tryout with her then partnerless student, Sofía Val.
+Kazimov agreed to this proposal and flew to Madrid for a five-day tryout period that same month.
+The duo elected to team up for Val's native Spain not long after, and Kazimov relocated to Madrid to train under Hurtado and her former skating partner, Kirill Khaliavin.

 The new team was ineligible to compete internationally until January 2023 when Kazimov received his release from the German Ice Skating Union.
 Val/Kazimov debuted at the 2023 Challenge Cup at the end of February where they placed sixth of 14 and secured their technical minimum scores to be eligible to compete at the 2023 World Championships.

-At the World Championships in March, Val/Kazimov placed 30th in the rhythm dance and did not advance to the free dance portion of the competition.
+At the World Championships in March, Val/Kazimov placed thirtieth in the rhythm dance and did not advance to the free dance portion of the competition.